TarunGuptaJ/Bangalore-Greenery/SetupHadoop/README.md

 sudo su
 sudo updatedb
-locate <whatever you want to find>
+locate "whatever you want to find"

 When you do start dfs and if it says permission denied even after you've made ssh localhost no password
 then follow this link : * https://stackoverflow.com/questions/42756555/permission-denied-error-while-running-start-dfs-sh